FlowDSL

 packets:

-# Internal intermediate packet — not in AsyncAPI
+# Internal packet — not in AsyncAPI

 ValidationResult: